David Pressman

-David Pressman (born 1977) is an American lawyer who has served as the United States ambassador to Hungary since 2022.
-He previously worked in the Obama administration and served as the United States ambassador to the United Nations for Special Political Affairs from 2014 to 2016.
-Pressman represented the United States at the United Nations Security Council and in related negotiations.
+David Pressman (b.
+1977) is an American diplomat and lawyer who served as the United States ambassador to Hungary from 2022 to 2025.
+He previously served as the United States ambassador to the United Nations for Special Political Affairs and represented the United States at the United Nations Security Council from 2014 to 2016.
+Pressman has been described by The Guardian as a "high profile diplomat" and by CNN "one of the world's leading human rights advocates".

-As an attorney in private practice, he has represented a wide variety of businesses while also representing the interests of human rights advocates, victims of terrorism, dissidents and journalists targeted by authoritarian regimes, and those unjustly convicted.
+As an attorney in private practice, Pressman has represented a wide variety of businesses while also representing the interests of human rights advocates, victims of terrorism, dissidents and journalists targeted by authoritarian regimes, and those unjustly convicted.

-Biography
+Pressman was the first openly gay man to serve as the United States ambassador to Hungary and the first LGBT American to be confirmed twice by the United States Senate to serve as an ambassador of the United States.

+Early and personal life

 David Pressman was born in 1977 and grew up in California.
 His parents were both lawyers, one of them a judge.
-The family is Jewish with roots in Eastern Europe.
+His family is Jewish, with roots in Eastern Europe, and while Pressman describes himself as "a proud Jew," he has also said he is "not a particularly religious person."
 Pressman received his Bachelor of Arts from Brown University in 1999.

+Pressman is openly gay.
+He and his husband, Daniel, have twin sons.

+Career

+Early career

-He worked briefly in communications for the Clinton administration before becoming an aide to United States Secretary of State Madeleine K. Albright, accompanying her to the United Nations and Camp David and on several international trips.
+Pressman worked briefly in communications for the Bill Clinton administration before becoming an aide to United States Secretary of State Madeleine K. Albright, accompanying her to the United Nations, Camp David, and on several international trips.
 Entering law school in the fall of 2001, he got his Juris Doctor from New York University School of Law in 2004, where he graduated magna cum laude and a member of the Order of the Coif.

-During the 2004 presidential race, he served on Wesley Clark's National Security Working Group and then worked for the Kerry/Edwards campaign.
-He then clerked for the Supreme Court of Rwanda, where he evaluated post-genocide transitional justice initiatives.
-Returning to the US he worked at the Southern Poverty Law Center in Montgomery, Alabama.
-He also undertook an assignment in Sudan for the UN.
+During the 2004 presidential race, he served on Wesley Clark's National Security Working Group and then worked for the John Kerry's campaign.
+He later clerked for the Supreme Court of Rwanda, where he evaluated post-genocide transitional justice initiatives.
+After his return to the US, he worked at the Southern Poverty Law Center in Montgomery, Alabama.
+He also undertook an assignment in Sudan for the United Nations.

-In early 2006, Pressman accompanied actor George Clooney and his father on a trip to Dafur to make a documentary.
-He joined Clooney on several missions to Europe, Asia, the Middle East and Africa to lobby for peace in Darfur.
-Pressman joined Clooney in founding Not On Our Watch Project, an advocacy and grant-making organization focused on raising awareness about mass-atrocities.
-Working as an attorney in private practice, he represented the Indian activist Leonard Peltier in seeking a pardon and had a conviction overturned in the case of a man who spent 10 years in prison for a crime he did not commit.
+In early 2006, Pressman accompanied actor George Clooney and his father on a trip to Darfur to make a documentary.
+He then joined Clooney on several missions to Europe, Asia, the Middle East and Africa to lobby for peace in Darfur.
+Pressman joined Clooney in founding Not On Our Watch Project, an advocacy and grant-making organization focused on raising awareness about mass atrocities.
+Working as an attorney in private practice, he handled a variety of high-profile cases, including multiple wrongful conviction cases, leading in at least one instance to overturning the conviction of a man who spent 10 years in prison for a crime he did not commit.